Caprini/sociello-font/README.md

 - Instagram
 - Reddit

+The predefined classes are as follows:

+.icoron-github-squared
+.icon-linkedin-squared
+.icon-facebook-squared
+.icon-pinterest-squared
+.icon-youtube-squared
+.icon-tumblr-squared
+.icon-whatsapp
+.icon-vimeo-squared
+.icon-twitter-squared
+.icon-twitch
+.icon-behance-squared
+.icon-instagram
+.icon-infojobs
+.icon-gplus-squared
+.icon-delicious
+.icon-reddit-squared

 The project is based on fontello.com

 All icons are SQUARED, as they are the ones who usually use.
 But you can add other styles and contribute them to the repository.

-There is an official thread for any questions or forovagos.es contribution: http://forovagos.es
+There is an official thread for any questions or forovagos.es contribution: http://forovagos.es/showthread.php?tid=23

 You can see the official demo: http://forovagos.es/sociello-font/demo.html